MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 This article explains common issues and error messages in process advisor.
 You'll find solutions to troubleshoot with procedures and helpful tips.

+## Issues with creating a process

+If you are unable to create a process in process advisor you may not have been assigned the required role by your admin in the environment.
+Please contact your environment admin to give you the **Environment Maker** and **Process Advisor User** roles or any another role with the appropriate privileges.

 ## Issues with dataflow refresh

 ### "There was an issue with a recent dataflow refresh, check your dataflow refresh history."